Social Work & the Criminal Legal System

 Liat Kriegel, Washington State University

-RESEARCH ASSISTANT PROFESSOR, WASHINGTON STATE UNIVERSITY, BEHAVIORAL HEALTH INNOVATIONS
+Research Assistant Professor, WASHINGTON STATE UNIVERSITY, BEHAVIORAL HEALTH INNOVATIONS

 Email: liat.kriegel@wsu.edu

-Website: https://www.bhinnovations.org/
+Website: https://brownschool.wustl.edu/faculty-and-research/husain-lateef/

 Lewis Lee, University of Alabama